lnxbil/WineskinEngines/README.md

 I patched the patch to work with 1.7.11 and you can download it directly from this repository.
 There is also a prebuilt engine for Wineskin.

-To use the prebuilt engine, please copy the file to
+To use the prebuilt engine, please copy [this file](https://github.com/lnxbil/WineskinEngines/raw/master/WS9Wine-1.7.11-revert-flicker.tar.7z) to

     $HOME/Library/Application Support/Wineskin/Engines

 The Engine was built on a freshly installed *Mac OS Snow Leopard* with included XCode.
+The log is also [available](https://github.com/lnxbil/WineskinEngines/raw/master/WS9Wine-1.7.11-revert-flicker.build.log.rtf).